 AT: The UTHSCSA Dental School has responded to changing demographics in the student population in multiple ways.
-Our faculty and students receive continuing training in diversity issues and cultural sensitivity, as well as in learning is-?sues and characteristics of different generational groups.
-Our school has always had a family feeling, with a great deal of mentoring and interaction between faculty, staff, and students.
+Faculty and students receive continuing training in diversity issues and cultural sensitivity, as well as in learning issues and characteristics of different generational groups.
+Our school has a family feeling, with a great deal of mentoring and interaction between faculty, staff, and students.
 This collegial attitude has made the adaptation to changing demographics and other characteristics quite seamless.

 There is a nationwide decline in interest for dental faculty positions.
 Our school is proactively encouraging our graduates to consider academic careers.
 An elective teaching program allows students to learn about an academic career and participate in teaching activities.
 A combined DDS/PhD program graduates clinical scientists.
 Two students have completed this program and both are currently in advanced education programs.
 Six more individuals are currently enrolled.